sinapordanesh/Cybersecurity-Networking-Course-Notes/Black Hat Python Programming for Hackers/README.md

 # Black Hat Python Notes
 <img width="778" alt="Screenshot 2023-06-13 at 10 12 18 PM" src="https://github.com/sinapordanesh/Cybersecurity-Networking-Course-Notes/assets/74850874/b2b9dc4e-edec-45af-a3f6-4502e2ef64fc">

-This repository contains my personal notes, modifications, and summaries for the book "Black Hat Python" by Justin Seitz.
-Please note that while these notes are based on the book's content, they are my own personal effort and should not be considered a direct copy of the original material.
+Welcome to my repository of personal notes, modifications, and summaries for the book "Black Hat Python" by Justin Seitz.
+These notes are a result of my own effort to condense the material and add personal insights.

+Advantages of using these notes:

+- Concise Summaries: Get a condensed version of each chapter, highlighting the key concepts and techniques.

+- Personal Insights: Benefit from my additional explanations, alternative perspectives, and real-world examples.

+- Code Snippets and References: Find relevant code examples and references to the original book for practical application.

+- Ease of Understanding: The notes are organized logically and presented in a reader-friendly format to make complex topics easier to grasp.

 ## Disclaimer